paggybrasil/PaggyBoletoBundle/README.md

 ## Create your first payslip!

-To create a payslip, get the `paggy.boleto_view` service and call its `render` function, passing the payslip data as an array argument.
+To create a payslip, get the `paggy_boleto.view` service and call its `render` function, passing the payslip data as an array argument.

 An example would look like this: